 Festival Host, Kolkata

-Hosted by Anjum and Kiaan, Mentored by Titas Dutta
+Hosted by Anjum and Kiaan, Mentored by Titas

 Kolkata, West Bengal

 Ramdhonu is a festival where we bring together all kinds of people—just like the rainbow, full of colours, full of diversity.
-I believe this gathering is about more than just stories; it’s about shifting perspectives and helping others see beyond labels and gender identity.
+We believe this gathering is about more than just stories; it’s about shifting perspectives and helping others see beyond labels and gender identity.
 The struggles and journeys of those in the LGBTQ community—people who have been forced to leave their homes, challenged societal norms, and fought to live authentically—are at the heart of this festival.

 Through our films and discussions, we raised awareness, fostered empathy, and united people from all walks of life.
 Our stories are colourful, each unique, yet woven together by a common thread of resilience, love, and survival.